Sortino Ratio Calculator

 Limitations

-While the Sortino ratio improves upon standard volatility measures, it still relies on past returns and assumes a consistent distribution over time.
-Extreme outliers or non-normal distributions can distort results.
-Use it alongside other metrics like drawdown, Sharpe ratio, and value at risk for a more complete picture.
+While the Sortino ratio improves upon standard volatility measures, it still relies on historical returns and assumes they roughly follow a normal distribution.
+A few extreme outliers or structural breaks can distort the calculation.
+The ratio also ignores serial correlation—returns that depend on previous periods—so trend‑following strategies may appear smoother than they truly are.
+Use the Sortino ratio alongside other metrics like drawdown, value at risk, or conditional value at risk for a more complete picture.

 Enhancing Portfolio Analysis